mkomod/csv2tex/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -b, --boarder  Adds boarders to the side of the table
+  -b, --border  Adds borders to the side of the table
 ```

 ## Usage